lukasz-kukulka/Presentation_debugging/README.md

 # Presentation_debugging
-Presentation with visula debugging in VS Code
+Presentation with visual debugging in VS Code